1912 United States presidential election in Illinois

 The 1912 United States presidential election in Illinois took place on November 5, 1912, as part of the 1912 United States presidential election.
 State voters chose 29 representatives, or electors, to the Electoral College, who voted for president and vice president.

 Illinois was won by New Jersey Governor Woodrow Wilson (D–New Jersey), running with Indiana governor Thomas R. Marshall, with 35.34% of the popular vote, against the 26th president of the United States Theodore Roosevelt (P–New York), running with California governor Hiram Johnson, with 33.72% of the popular vote, the 27th president of the United States William Howard Taft (R–Ohio), running with Columbia University President Nicholas Murray Butler, with 22.13% of the popular vote and the five-time candidate of the Socialist Party of America for President of the United States Eugene V. Debs (S–Indiana), running with the first Socialist mayor of a major city in the United States Emil Seidel, with 7.09% of the popular vote.

 As of the 2024 presidential election, this is the last election in which Lee County, Ogle County and Edwards County did not support the Republican nominee.

 Primaries

-The primary and general elections coincided with those for House as well as those for state offices.

-Turnout
+The first state-wide presidential preference primaries were held in Illinois on April 9, 1912, alongside primaries for other federal and state offices.
+The Democratic Party ballot included Champ Clark and Woodrow Wilson.
+The Prohibition Party ballot included Eugene W. Chafin.
+The Republican Party ballot included William Howard Taft, Theodore Roosevelt, and Robert M. La Follette.
+The Socialist Party of America ballot included Eugene V. Debs.

-The total vote in the state-run primary elections (Democratic, Republican) was 731,100.
+Delegates were allocated by congressional district, with each district awarding two delegates, and an additional eight delegates elected at-large.
+The total vote in the state-run primary elections was 732,222.

-The total vote in the general election was 1,146,173.
-Both major parties had their state-run non-binding preferential primaries on April 9.

 Democratic

-The 1912 Illinois Democratic presidential primary was held on April 9, 1912, in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1912 presidential election.

-The vote was a non-binding "beauty contest".